Curious about how to sell a used car? We can help.

 If you’re looking to sell your car, you’ve got options beyond trading in or selling your car privately.

-Getting your car appraised at CarMax is quick and easy!
+Getting an appraisal from CarMax is quick and easy!
 Last year, we bought more than 650,000 cars, trucks, and SUVs.

 We’ve heard from customers that private car sales can take longer than selling a car to CarMax.
-There are price negotiations when selling through websites.
-Some prospective buyers want owners to bring a car to their own mechanic for inspection.
+There are challenges like price negotiations and some prospective buyers want owners to bring a car to their own mechanic for inspection.
 All told, it can take a lot of time — sometimes weeks or even months — to sell a car on your own.

 And, if you’re still making payments on your vehicle while you’re trying to sell it, you could pay a lot while you’re finding the right buyer.